 What follows are stories of real people in Pitt County who needed a hand up, and United Way, our community partners, and you were there for them.
 We are making a greater impact locally when we work together.
 Thank you for making a contribution to United Way- investing in our community.

 Walter, age 70, lives alone and has difficulty completing daily activities due to neuropathy in his feet.
 He no longer drives and relies on family members and friends to assist with instrumental activities with daily living.
 Walter was hospitalized for complications with diabetes and fluid retention.
 He often experiences food insecurity and did not have enough food to eat when taking his diabetic medications.
 During home visits with Pitt County Council on Aging staff, Walter stated that he might have people willing to assist him with needs if he were to ask.
 However, he was not comfortable asking anyone for help.
 He had been a deacon in his church for many years and said people looked to him for strength.
 Instead, Walter had been going hungry with not enough food to take his diabetes medications which made him sick because he would either go without the medications or take them on an empty stomach.
-Through our partnership with Pitt County Council on Aging, Walter now receives a hot mail daily and is checked on by a volunteer who delivers his Meals on Wheels lunch.
+Through our partnership with Pitt County Council on Aging, Walter now receives a hot meal daily and is checked on by a volunteer who delivers his Meals on Wheels lunch.

 John* came to Community Crossroads after unemployment caused him to lose his apartment.
 He had been living in his car for 3 months parked in the Wal-Mart parking lot until the police told him he could not park there anymore.
 The officers recommended that John go to Community Crossroad Shelter.
 Community Crossroads is where people who are homeless can regroup, receive guidance, and work on obtaining a more secure future.
 John was provided with temporary housing, and he worked with the case manager to get his finances in order.
 He was able to get a secure job and save enough money to move into permanent housing.